helloimmiguel/theafterthoughtspace/content/pt/posts/FA.md

 ---
-title: The Socio-Political aspect of Frutiger Aero [FA]
+title: The Socio-Political aspect of Frutiger Aero [EN]
-lang: en
 date: 2025-05-17
 ---